perladvent/perldotcom/content/article/_pub_2004_05_07_testing.md

 {
+   "date" : "2004-05-07T00:00:00-08:00",
    "draft" : null,
-   "title" : "Building Testing Libraries",
-   "date" : "2004-05-07T00:00:00-08:00",
+   "image" : null,
-   "slug" : "/pub/2004/05/07/testing.html",
+   "categories" : "testing",
    "tags" : [
       "harness",
       "test",
       "testing"
    ],
-   "categories" : "testing",
+   "description" : " Testing is an important step in developing any important body of work.
+In today's pragmatic culture, we're taught to test first, test often, and design with tests.
+The expectation is that chanting \"test test test\" forgives all sins.
+To...", "thumbnail" : null,
    "authors" : [
       "casey-west"
    ],
-   "image" : null,
+   "slug" : "/pub/2004/05/07/testing.html",
-   "description" : " Testing is an important step in developing any important body of work.
-In today's pragmatic culture, we're taught to test first, test often, and design with tests.
-The expectation is that chanting \"test test test\" forgives all sins.
-To...", "thumbnail" : null
+   "title" : "Building Testing Libraries"
 }